Scuubii/KOGC/thoughts.md

-What's been said here and what is in the guides I linked is still considered computer science, don't worry if you can't understand or replicate or understand most of this, you'll get there, it takes time and a lot of learning, keep in mind, these aren't just buy and configure machines, they are still exterme feats of us, humans, A LOT of small bits go into making a working computer, more then you know, more then I know, It's truly fascinating what we've achieved as a species, mass computation is the first step to a autonomous society where automation is a norm not a luxury, and I'm all for it.
+What's been said here and what is in the guides I linked is still considered computer science, don't worry if you can't understand or replicate or understand most of this, you'll get there, it takes time and a lot of learning, keep in mind, these aren't just buy and configure machines, they are still exterme feats of us, humans, A LOT of small bits go into making a working computer, more then you know, more then I know, It's truly fascinating what we've achieved as a species, mass computation is the first step to an autonomous society where automation is a norm not a luxury, and I'm all for it.

 LOVE YOU <3